sungnga/revents/README.md

     ```
   - Add a loading state using the useState hook and initialize it to false
     - `const [loading, setLoading] = useState(false);`
-  - Write an async handleFollowUser function that handles when a user click on the 'Follow' button
+  - Write an async handleFollowUser function that handles when a user clicks on the 'Follow' button
     - Set the loading state to true to turn on the loading indicator while this function is executed
     - In the try/catch block, execute the followUser() method and pass in the profile as an argument
     ```js